dsccommunity/FailoverClusterDsc/README.md

   to use as witness.
 This parameter is optional if the quorum type is set to NodeMajority.

->Note: if you want to use FileShareWitness, use NodeAndFileShareMajority.
+>Note: if you want to use FileShareWitness, use the option NodeAndFileShareMajority.
+>Note: if you want to use DiskWitness, use the option NodeAndDiskMajority.
+>Note: if you want to use NoWitness, use the option NodeMajority.
 #### Examples for xClusterQuorum

 * [Set quorum to node majority](/Examples/Resources/xClusterQuorum/1-SetQuorumToNodeMajority.ps1)